aymud/memory-mania/README.md

 │     │   ├── login.jsx
 │     ├── utils/            - Helper functions and classes
-│     ├── App.tsx           - Core component that manages the game's logic and user interface │     ├── App.css
-│     ├── index.html        - Template file which is served up when script is run │     ├── main.tsx          - Entry point for rendering the React app into the HTML template │     ├── themes.ts         - Application themes that defines the colours
+│     ├── App.tsx           - Core component that manages the game's logic and user interface │     ├── main.tsx          - Entry point for rendering the React app into the HTML template │     ├── themes.ts         - Application themes that defines the colours
-├──── .eslintrc.cjs         - ESLint configuration for linting code
-├──── .prettierrc           - Prettier configuration for code formatting rules ├──── tsconfig.json         - TypeScript configuration for compiler and linting options
+├──── index.html            - Template file which is served up when script is run ├──── .eslintrc.cjs         - ESLint configuration for linting code ├──── .prettierrc           - Prettier configuration for code formatting rules ├──── tsconfig.json         - TypeScript configuration for compiler and linting options